capactio/capact/docs/proposal/20201102-artifacts.md

 Actors

--	Voltron Engine
+-	Action Developer

 #### Suggested solution

-Based on the suggestion from [this section](#populate-an-action-with-the-input-typeinstances).
-The Voltron Engine adds an initial download step to the Workflow to download all TypeInstances specified under `spec.input` which have `read` permission.
-In the same way, we can handle the uploading of the TypeInstances.
-The Voltron Engine adds a step at the end of the Workflow to uploads all TypeInstances specified under `spec.output`.
+The Voltron Engine could add a step at the end of the Workflow to uploads all TypeInstances specified under `spec.output`.
+Unfortunately, it gets complicated when Action developer wants to upload additional TypeInstances.
+As a result, the best option for now it that the Action Developer is able to use core upload action to define which TypeInstances should be uploaded.

+Restrictions:

+-	Implementation MUST upload all TypeInstances which are defined under the `spec.output` property in Interface.
+Uploaded TypeInstances can be exactly the same as those defined in Interface or being an extension thereof.

+-	Implementation is allowed to upload more TypeInstances than those listed in the Interface.

+> **NOTE:** For the Alhpa and GA Engine doesn't validate above restrictions.

 <details> <summary>Example</summary>